uschpc/webportal-netlify-gatsby/src/user-guides/coldfront/managing-publication-information.md

 backToTopBtnFlag: true
 ---

-We ask faculty to upload their publication information to the user portal when the publication acknowledges the CARC or the information contained in it directly relates to work done at the CARC.
-You are welcome to add all of your publications to the user portal, if you'd like.
+We ask faculty to upload their publication information to the user portal when the publication acknowledges the CARC or the information contained in it directly relates to work done at on CARC systems.
+You are encouraged to add all of your publications to the user portal.

-### Adding Publications:
+### Adding publications

 To add publications, click on the "Add Publication" button on the Project Detail page for your project: